kr1zzo-FER/Model-Informed-Path-Planning/README.md

 ros2 launch map_maker make_map_launch.py
 ```

-If you fecthed data from OSM in [Step 1.1.](#step-11--download-data-from-openstreetmap-optional), run the command with changed parameters:
+If data is fetched from OpenStreetMap, the following command should be used:

 ```sh
 ros2 launch map_maker make_map_launch.py parameter1_name:="parameter1_value" parameter2_name:="parameter2_value" ...
 ```

-Available parameter change example:
+Available `parameter*_name` and their default values are:

 ```sh
 save_file_name:="jadranovo"